-I oversee network level operations, which includes technology and infrastructure, data operations, management coaching, and most recently, recruitment and enrollment.
+Chiv Cheng: I oversee network level operations, which includes technology and infrastructure, data operations, management coaching, and most recently, recruitment and enrollment.

 LP: Why were recruitment and enrollment brought together under your leadership?

-.
+CC: The recruitment and enrollment functions were brought together to create and implement a more integrated, cohesive strategy and infrastructure.
+One of the first things that we did was to automate the process through the SchoolMint platform.
 Like most other charter networks, we have limited resources and were looking for ways to improve efficiency.
 Over time, we see recruitment and enrollment being decentralized again, once it becomes a more standard part of our operations.

 LP: One of the hallmarks of BVP is ‘Diversity by Design.’
 What does this mean?

-Valuing diversity is an organizational priority and a core belief shared across our network.
+CC: Valuing diversity is an organizational priority and a core belief shared across our network.
 BVP believes that preparing scholars for the world beyond means experiencing the diversity of the world we live in today.
 By design, our network is intentionally diverse, as reflected in the student population, as well as in the instructional content.